rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/PeriPeriSauce.rst

    a glass jar and let stand at room temperature for up to a day.
 4. For longer storage, seal in a jar and keep in the fridge up to a month.

-*How best to use piri piri?
-With seafood that is fried, grilled or broiled.
-A little goes a long way.*